relias08/appgithubaction/README.md

 - CRITICAL - 46:00 onwards --- shows a nice professional way of creating the following directory structure on laptop/github:
     - 'src' folder which contains the code (we update the code in this folder on the laptop from time to time and when we git push it to the remote Github server in the cloud, it will trigger that whole Github Actions CI CD pipeline I guess)
-    - 'test' folder which contains all the Unit Test files
+    - 'tests' folder which contains all the Unit Test files
     - README.md file
     - requirements.txt file
 (Note - he does not follow the above folder structure in the next lesson ie. [MLOPS Tutorial- Automating Workflow Of CI/CD for Dockerized Flask App Using Github Action](https://www.youtube.com/watch?v=9oALxmc5yEw) --- but I need to follow the src, test folder structure shown in this intro video for my ML projects because it looks very professional !!!)